-Our review of the Authority's annual report for the fiscal year ended June 30, 2004, revealed that the Authority did not report revenue, wage rate and benefit level data separately for each recipient of assistance.
+Our review of the Authority's annual report for the fiscal year ended June 30, 2005, revealed that the Authority did not report revenue, wage rate and benefit level data separately for each recipient of assistance.
 The Agency did, however, report the required data in the aggregate.

-2. The Authority should institute procedures to ensure that the Employee Handbook is followed or should revise the Employee Handbook to reflect current personnel practices.
+2. The Authority should institute procedures to ensure that the Employee Handbook is followed.